 The virtual option offers a lot of flexibility for runners/walkers of all ages who can participate virtually, from any location, at any time prior to Oct.
 3.

 “By moving our event to a virtual format, we are able to continue to support our cause of expanding pediatric neuro-care in our community in a way that is safe and convenient for everyone,” said Frank Culicchia, MD, chairman of LSU Health New Orleans Neurosurgery.

-“We are most grateful to the community of supporters that has grown since the race began and we are so grateful to their participation in whichever format they choose,” Culicchia said.
+“We are most grateful to the community of supporters that has grown since the race began.
+Even during a pandemic we have teams who have registered to race at their own place,” Culicchia said.

 This marks the 6th year for the fundraising run/walk honoring the late Kelsey Favrot’s wish that neuro-oncology care in New Orleans be among the best in the country so patients would not have to travel out of town for treatment.
 As a result of these efforts, neuro-oncology care has expanded at LSU Health New Orleans, Department of Neurosurgery.
 Dr. Aaron Mammoser is now in his 5th year as the Kelsey Bradley Favrot Chair in Neuro-Oncology, treating patients and overseeing several clinical trials for brain tumor patients.